mnjore/CNS-Project-1/README.md

 1. Create a Mininet topology by entering the following command:

--sudo mn --switch ovsk --topo tree,depth=2,fanout=8 --controller=remote,ip=127.0.0.1,port=6633
+- sudo mn --switch ovsk --topo tree,depth=2,fanout=8 --controller=remote,ip=127.0.0.1,port=6633

 2. Run the Pox controller

 - python3 ./pox.py forwarding.l3_learning_editted

-3. Run Xterm on a host and launch traffic:
+3. Run Xterm on a host and generate traffic:

 - xterm h1
 - python3 traffic.py –s 2 –e 64

+## Contributing
+Advice and contributions are welcome!
+If you have any suggestions, improvements, or bug fixes, please submit a pull request.

 ## Authors
 Mark Njore